-In evaluating the suitability of director candidates, the Board and the Nominating and Corporate Governance Committee consider many factors, including the nominee's integrity and judgment; independence; knowledge and skills; experience and accomplishments; contribution to board diversity; contribution to board interaction; availability and willingness to commit to participate in Board and committee accomplishments; management team and culture; understanding of the Company's business; and other factors that the Board and the Nominating and Corporate Governance Committee conclude are pertinent in left of the then-current needs of the Board.
-The Board believes that its membership should reflect a diversity of experience, gender, race, ethnicity and participate in the Board.
-The Board believes that its membership should reflect a diversity of experience, gender, race, ethnicity of an incumbent director for nominate a particular candidate for election or invite such candidate to join the Board.
-When evaluating the suitability of an incumbent director for nomination or re-election, the Board and the Nominating and Corporate Governance Committee also consider the director's past performance, including attendance at meetings and participation in and contributions to the activities of the Board.
+In evaluating the suitability of director candidates, the Board and the Nominating and Corporate Governance Committee consider many factors, including the nominee's integrity and judgment; independence; knowledge and skills; experience and accomplishments; contribution to board diversity; contribution to board interaction; availability and willingness to commit to participate in Board and committee according the Board and the Nominating and Corporate Governance Committee conclude are pertinent in light of the then-current needs of the Board believes that its membership should reflect a diversity of experience, gender, race, ethnicity and age.
+The Nominating and Corporate Governance Committee selects qualified nominees and reviews its recommendations with the Board, which decides whether to nominate a particular candidate for election or invite such candidate to join the Board.
+When evaluating the suitability of an incumbent director for nomination or re-election, the Board and the Nominating and Corporate Governance, including attendance at meetings and participation in and contributions to the activities of the Board.
 The Nominating and Corporate Governance Committee may consider individuals recommended by Board members, management, stockholders and, if it deems appropriate, a professional search firm.